 The days of summer might be over, but that doesn’t mean it’s time to pack in the outdoor fun just yet.
-As the temperatures and leaves begin to drop, now is the perfect time to take part in all the festive outdoor activities available for your family.
+As the temperatures and leaves begin to drop, now is the perfect time to take part in all the outdoor fall activities available for your family.

 - Raking Leaves – It’s a necessary chore and even a great workout.
 You can make it fun by having a contest to see who can fill up their bag the fastest.
 And here are some great ideas for what to do with some of those leaves once they’re all picked up.